How to Encrypt an Excel File in Gmail

 On the other hand, one of the most effective ways to enable end-to-end protection is with the Trusted Data Format (TDF), created by Virtru CTO Will Ackerly.
 TDF is a powerful way to protect and control access to highly-sensitive intelligence information, because it can safely encrypt any type of file, including Excel files.

 Moreover, Virtru’s protection for Gmail attachments has just taken protection to the next level.
-We now offer Persistent File Protection for Gmail users, which encrypts your attachments and Excel files even after they’ve been downloaded or forwarded.
-In fact, Persistent File Protection can be applied to all types of files—PDFs, Microsoft Office files, .png, .jpg, .txt—using complete end-to-end protection.
+We now offer Persistent File Access for Gmail users, which provides secure access to your encrypted attachments through a downloadable shortcut.
+Recipients can securely access these protected files through a controlled link, even when emails are forwarded to new recipients.
+In fact, Persistent File Access can be applied to all types of files—PDFs, Microsoft Office files, .png, .jpg, .txt—using complete end-to-end protection.

 Looking for more information?
 Check out this post for a comprehensive guide on how to encrypt every email you send with Gmail.